A brief history

 In October 2000 the GSSR received the Hannah Arendt Prize for the second time.

-In 2006 the GSSR extended its activities to include its British MA programmes when it absorbed the Centre for Social Studies (CSS) established in Warsaw in 1995 by the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS) in cooperation with Lancaster University in the United Kingdom, the Central European University in Hungary (until 2003 the CSS in Warsaw functioned as the Sociology Department of the CEU) and the Środkowoeuropejska Fundacja Edukacyjna (ŚFE)*.
+In 2006 the GSSR extended its activities to include programmes offering students who meet the validation criteria of Lancaster University the possibility of being awarded a British MA when it absorbed the Centre for Social Studies (CSS) . the latter was established in Warsaw in 1995 by the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS) in cooperation with Lancaster University in the United Kingdom, the Central European University in Hungary (until 2003 the CSS in Warsaw functioned as the Sociology Department of the CEU) and the Środkowoeuropejska Fundacja Edukacyjna (ŚFE)*.

 The GSSR has since 2010 also hosted the annual British Alumni Society Scholarships competition giving upper secondary school students the opportunity to complete their secondary education at leading British boarding schools.